ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 }
 ~~~

-nal_forbidden_zero_bit MUST be equal to 0.
+nal_forbidden_zero_bit provides means for indicating errors in NAL units.

 nal_unit_type indicates the type of the RBSP data structure contained in the NAL unit.

 nal_layer_id indicates the identifier of the layer to which an ACL NAL unit belongs or the identifier of a layer to which a non-ACL NAL unit applies.

 nal_temporal_id_plus1 minus 1 indicates a temporal identifier for the NAL unit.
-The value of nal_temporal_id_plus1 MUST NOT be equal to 0.

 ## Systems and transport interfaces (informative)